sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

 ## Baseboards

-1. Measure along a sidewall from back to front.
+- Measure along a sidewall from back to front.
 Using long 4" white baseboards, cut a piece this length and nail in place to the side wall.
-Be sure that the baseboard rests on several spacers along its length, to assure an even gap above the finished floor.
+Use a putty knife under the baseboard to provide a small space between the baseboard and the floor, so that the flooring can "float".

-2. Repeat on the other side wall.
+- Repeat on the other side wall.

-3. Measure between the side baseboards at the rear wall.
+- Measure between the side baseboards at the rear wall.
 Measure long (about 1/16") so it will fit snugly.
 Cut a length of baseboard and nail.
 {{< pagebreak >}}
 ![](images/baseboards.png)